 SHARING OF RESULTS: Publications: The results of our analysis of the data we generate will be made available through peer- reviewed literature as it is the most appropriate way to make this information available.

-MANAGEMENT PLAN: To coordinate and facilitate interactions between individuals, Dennis Shasha, the PI (NYU Computer Science) will also serve as the overall Project Manager.
+MANAGEMENT PLAN: To coordinate and facilitate interactions between individuals, Dennis Shasha, the [Gloria: the project summary currently has you as the PI] PI (NYU Computer Science) will also serve as the overall Project Manager.
 Gloria Coruzzi (NYU Biology) will serve as a biological advisor and conduit to a working lab and the wider plant community.

 Bioinformatics manager: Dr. Manpreet Katari (NYU Biology) will be in charge of the bioinformatics data.
 To enable efficient information exchange of raw and processed data, a file server has been set up at the NYU to store and distribute data and its analysis among users at NYU Biology and NYU Courant.
 This will be maintained by Dr. Roberto Jimenez, the Systems Administrator for this project, who will also maintain the web server, database server, and update the multinetwork databases.